 Structure of the Programme

 The Faculty of Education has run a series of PhD weeks for a number of years with great success.
-The Higher Education specific research weeks will be held at the same time as the more general Faculty ones and some sessions may be offered together.
-In this way candidates will be kept aware of issues in the broad field of education and benefit from membership in the bigger Faculty community of PhD scholars.
-Many of the sessions will however be specific to the field of higher education.
+The Higher Education specific research weeks are held at the same time as the more general Faculty ones and some sessions are offered together.
+In this way candidates are kept aware of issues in the broad field of education and benefit from membership in the bigger Faculty community of PhD scholars.
+Many of the sessions are however specific to the field of higher education.

 All candidates are also expected to complete the one week research methodology course offered by the Faculty of Education in their first year of study.
 This intensive course exposes students to the expectations of this level of study and to the range of methodological choices available for such study.
 The course is focused on supporting proposal development.
 The course is run a number of times a year and students can select which dates will suit them.

 Between seminars, students maintain contact with their supervisors through email, telephone contact or face to face contact.
-They are also invited to participate in the online community set up specifically for them.
+They also participate in the online community on RUConnected set up specifically for them.
 This virtual space allows for discussions and sharing of resources.

 Last Modified :Tue, 14 Nov 2017 16:28:16 SAST